24-pinecones/climate-phenology-journal/README.md

   These are all human-observable weather and phenology variables that can be reported and then processed by language-based AI, rather than numerical sensor data.

+  This project is a support tool, not a replacement for professional systems.

 Core Features